tadashi0713/circleci-runner-ec2-mac-terraform/README.md

 * EC2 Mac instances are available only as bare metal instances on Dedicated Hosts, with a minimum allocation period of 24 hours before you can release the Dedicated Host.
 * Please take special note of the [costs](https://aws.amazon.com/ec2/dedicated-hosts/pricing/) of running EC2 Mac Dedicated hosts for 24 hours
 * For EC2 Mac instances, there is a one-to-one mapping between the Dedicated Host and the instance running on this host.
 This means you are not able to slice a Dedicated Host into multiple instances like you would for Linux and Windows machines.
+* To deploy this solution, a Service Quota Increase must be submitted for Dedicated Hosts, as the default quota is 0.
+Deploying the solution without this increase will result in failures when provisioning the Dedicated Hosts for the mac1.metal instances.
 * For more information about EC2 Mac instances, please refer to [this document](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html#mac-instance-considerations).

 ## Getting Started